enesbcs/rpieasy/README.md

 - Debian/Ubuntu/Raspbian Linux
 - Python3

-Tested with Raspberry Pi Zero W/Raspbian Stretch and PC/Ubuntu 18.04. (may work with other Debian/Ubuntu derivatives) For obvious reasons GPIO based devices needs GPIO support, mainly targeted for Raspberry Pi.
-(However experimental Orange Pi and USB FTDI GPIO support also added) Some basic devices and controllers will work on a normal PC.
+Tested with Raspberry Pi Zero W/Raspbian Buster and PC/Ubuntu 20.04. (may work with other Debian/Ubuntu derivatives) For obvious reasons GPIO based devices needs GPIO support, mainly targeted for Raspberry Pi.
+However experimental Orange Pi and USB FTDI GPIO support also added for testing purposes.
+Some basic devices (dummy, system informations...) and controllers will work on a normal PC.

 # Installation